gaultier/blog/index.md

 ## About me

 I am a french Software Engineer from France living in Bavaria, Germany.
-By day, I work in a Fintech company, and by night I write some fun projects in C and Ziglang.
+By day, I work in a Fintech company, and by night I write some fun projects in C, Rust, Odin and Ziglang.
 Have a look [there](https://github.com/gaultier).

 ## CV